quenio/ATN/Specification/Types/README.md

 super_types: Type -> {Type}
 sub_types: Type -> {Type}

--- A type may be defined for instances that are themselves a set containing other elements:
+-- A type for instances that are themselves a set containing other elements:
 SetType: Type
 element_type: SetType -> Type

--- A type may be defined for instances that are sequences containing (possibly repeated) elements of another type:
+-- A type for instances that are sequences containing (possibly repeated) elements of another type:
 SeqType: Type
 element_type: SeqType -> Type
 ```